gia-w-chai/health_study/README.md

 - `report.ipynb` – Main notebook with code, commentary, figures, and conclusions.
 - `data/` – Contains the CSV file used in the analysis.
-- `src/` – Helper functions or scripts, if needed.
+- `src/` – Contains helper module with the HealthAnalyzer class and realted functions.
 - `requirements.txt` – Python dependencies required to run the notebook.
 - `.gitignore` – Specifies files and folders that should not be tracked by Git.
+- `README.md` - This file.

 ---